drscook/m5364_19fl_Data_Mining1/homework/02/hwk02.md

 Goal: Build foundational Python knowledge.
 There's a wide range Python experience among you all; these reading/reflections are intended to get us all on the same page.

 - Read all sections of https://github.com/jakevdp/WhirlwindTourOfPython except .....
+- Create your googe drive folder where you will submit hwk.
+Share it with me.
-- Submit at least 3 questions or comments for potential in class discussion.
+- Submit at least 3 questions or comments for potential in class discussion into that folder.
 Examples:
   - Something you don't understand and want clarification
-  - Errors you encountered (and hopefully) corrected)
+  - Errors you encountered (and hopefully corrected)
   - Comments you think will help someone else who is learning this for the first time.
 (Keep these short are basic.
 This is a WhirlWind Tour.
 We are intentionally selecting only the most essential core things.
 Over time, we will meet a lot of ways to accomplish these same tasks more easily and with more features; don't go into this here).